ronnyascencio/iberian2025-ds/README.md

 ## 📤 Submission

-Submit a `predictions_1.json` file for the queries in task 1 and a `predictions_3.json` file containing the recommendations made by your model (Task 3).
-Ensure the file is formatted correctly, you are provided with the example submission files in the folder `/predictions` .
+Submit a `questions.json` file for the queries in task 1 and a `predictions_task_2.json` and `predictions_task_3.json` files containing the predictions made by your models.
+Ensure the file is formatted correctly.

 ## 📊 Evaluation
 - **Task 1:** The questions of this tasks will be evaluated via JSON file, comparing your answer in `questions.json` against the expected value.
 - **Task 2:** The model will be evaluated using R2.
 The score will be the mean for all the station predictions.

-- **Task 3**
-The model will be evaluated using F1 score, average : macro.
+- **Task 3:** The model will be evaluated using F1 score, average : macro.

 The grading system will be the following: